 Reports show that as cosleeping and breastfeeding rates increase in Japan, SIDS rates have decreased, which suggests that the way cosleeping is practiced might be more dangerous than cosleeping in general.

 While there are inherent risks involved in cosleeping, there are also benefits.
 Some studies have linked cosleeping to:

 - Better bonding between parent and child

-- Improved emotional health, such as less anxiety and higher self esteem
+- Improved emotional health, such as less baby separation anxiety and higher self esteem

 - Loss of parental control: Letting toddlers call the shots about where they want to sleep can make sleep training more difficult in the long run.